menu

 What To Do Before Donating Blood

-To prevent being turned away for low iron, you may want to eat foods with high iron a few days prior to your donation.
+To prevent being turned away for low iron, it’s important to eat a well-balanced diet with foods that are rich in iron a few days leading up to your blood donation.
+Iron-rich foods include meats, spinach, beans and lentils, eggs, pumpkin seeds, prune juice, and even watermelon!

 Drink Plenty of Water